 If you’re going to the major theme parks, Disney or Universal Studios, for example, download their apps.
 It helps to get the lay of the lands, fast pass, attraction times, dining options, and showtimes.

 Roadtrippers could easily fall under the road trip category.
-But even if you’re not driving somewhere, Roadtrippers has endless attraction and sightseeing ideas.
-These vary from well known to off the wall.
+But even if you’re not driving somewhere, Roadtrippers has endless attractions and sightseeing ideas.
+These vary from well-known to off the wall.
 I also like using their suggested trip guides and driving routes.
+Roadtrippers now has an epic Plus version to plan longer trips, collab, and get special deals.
+It’s only $29 a year, but you get 20% off with my code BTR5QTP.

 Heading to the beach as your attraction?
 Get the Tide Charts app.
 This determines your location and lets you know when high tide and low tide are.